(Based on an Office Hours)

 But taking money off the table is actually a transaction.
 It’s a sale.
 The founders are a different entity from their business and they are selling their shares.
 Many inexperienced people actually believe that this means just taking company money and giving it to themselves which is totally wrong.
 If they literally just took company money and gave it to themselves, then they’ve just committed fraud.

 I don’t believe anyone should ever walk away from a company having been burned by it and having lost money.
-If that happens, you can almost universally guarantee that someone became really greedy and screwed other people or the company was mismanaged.
-One of the ways to hedge in the failure prone world of startups is by making sure you never have a negative rate of return.
+If that happens usually someone became really greedy and screwed other people or the company was mismanaged.
+One of the ways to hedge in the failure prone world of startups is by making sure you reduce the times you have a negative rate of return.

 The moments in a companies life that shares are cashed out and money is taken off the table should coincide with either a financing, liquidity event or a significant profit milestone.
 If a business is generating huge amounts of profit or raises a large amount of money, it can either invest all of it in growing or it can give some back to its shareholders.
 But how much to give is an often debated subject.